 There will always be last minute changes to team composition as people suddenly land jobs or get called to serve their country.
 As teams qualify to race, we’ll chase team captains to ensure that all team members’ paperwork is finalised.
 Security on QinetiQ’s base is tight, and if the paperwork isn’t submitted early enough, then you’re not going to be allowed on.

 Help us to help you.
 The Race Organisers have been moving human-powered submarines back and forth across the Atlantic for over ten years now.
 We know how to do it, and we know how to do it economically.
-Once we know how many teams are coming from overseas, we will negotiate a rate with a freight forwarding company and let you compare that to what you can find on your own.
-Customs formalities are likewise fraught with pitfalls, so upload your paperwork as soon as you know what your sub will weigh, and we’ll put you in touch with the brokers who can clear your creations into the UK in time for you to race.
+Talk to us before you book anything with a freight forwarder!

 The Race Organisers will have booked one static caravan (mobile home) for each team.
 Most of the caravans sleep 6 people, and all have a kitchen, shower and sitting room.
 Prices range according to the size and relative comfort of the caravans - details will be provided later in the year.
 If your team is larger than 6, then you’ll need to book extra tent space.
 The caravan park has plenty of room, and the camping fee is very reasonable.
 Again, more details in due course.